ForRepoForks/OMS-Refactor/docs/REFACTOR_TODO.md

 >
 > **Code Style:** Always use automatic code formatting tools (e.g., `dotnet format`, IDE format-on-save) to maintain code style consistency.

 This checklist tracks actionable refactoring tasks for the API controllers and related code in the Order Management System.
-Check off items as you complete them.
+For this 2–3 hour session, the focus is on the ProductsController and related logic only.
+All other items are moved to a 'Future Refactoring' section.

 ---

-## ProductsController
+## 🚩 Refactoring Focus: All Controllers (2–3 hour session)

+### Goal
+- Address the most critical maintainability, testability, and correctness issues in all controllers (ProductsController, OrdersController) within 2–3 hours.
+Prioritize high-impact, cross-cutting improvements over exhaustive detail.

+### Actionable Tasks
-- [ ] Extract business logic (e.g., discount validation, product creation) into a `ProductService`
+- [ ] Write or update tests for critical controller logic (TDD-first)
-- [ ] Move DTOs (e.g., `DiscountDto`) to dedicated files/folders
+- [ ] Move obvious business logic from controllers into service classes (e.g., ProductService, OrderService)
-- [ ] Replace direct data access (`_context`) with service/repository abstraction
+- [ ] Move direct data access out of controllers and into services
-- [ ] Improve model validation (add granular error messages, consider custom validation attributes)
-- [ ] Introduce request/response DTOs for clarity
+- [ ] Move key DTOs out of controllers and into dedicated files
-- [ ] Standardize error responses (use a common error format)
+- [ ] Standardize validation and error handling (use data annotations/validators, unified error responses)
-- [ ] Remove exception-throwing property setters from models (use data annotations instead)
-- [ ] Add/clarify API documentation (Swagger annotations, summaries)
-- [ ] Add a dedicated endpoint or clear flag for removing discounts (avoid using zero values for this)
-- [ ] Validate/sanitize input for product name search (length, characters)
+- [ ] Add basic input sanitization for user-facing endpoints (e.g., product search, order creation)

-## OrdersController
-- [ ] Extract business logic (order creation, invoice calculation, discount application, report generation) into an `OrderService`
+---

+## ⏳ Future Refactoring (after this session)

+- Refactor OrdersController and reporting logic
-- [ ] Move nested DTO classes to separate files for maintainability
+- Move all order-related DTOs to dedicated files
-- [ ] Replace direct data access (`_context`) with service/repository abstraction
-- [ ] Improve and extract validation logic for reuse and clarity
+- Centralize and standardize validation & error handling for all endpoints
-- [ ] Consider moving the report endpoint to a dedicated `ReportsController` for SRP
-- [ ] Refactor discounted product report to avoid N+1 query problem (use a single query with GROUP BY/JOIN)
+- Refactor discounted product report for query efficiency
-- [ ] Standardize error responses (use a common error format)
-- [ ] Add/clarify API documentation (Swagger annotations, summaries)
+- Implement robust test isolation for the entire test suite
-- [ ] Add API versioning to routes (e.g., `/api/v1/orders`)
+- Add API versioning to all routes

-## Data & Models
-- [ ] Remove exception-throwing property setters (e.g., `Product.Price`), use data annotations or custom validation attributes
+- Ensure all endpoints have clear Swagger/OpenAPI documentation and XML summaries
-- [ ] Review navigation properties and constructors for clarity and safety
+- Review navigation properties and constructors in all models

-## General Codebase
-- [ ] Add/expand unit and integration tests for new service layers and validation logic
-- [ ] Review and update API documentation (Swagger annotations, summaries)
-- [ ] Ensure EF Core migrations are updated and reflect all model changes
-- [ ] Standardize error responses across all endpoints
-- [ ] Add input sanitization and validation for all user inputs
-- [ ] Implement or document test isolation (unique DB per test, cleanup, or test containers)
-- [ ] Ensure Docker Compose applies EF Core migrations on startup (avoid schema drift)
+- Ensure EF Core migrations are always up-to-date and automate migration application on startup
+- Add or enforce code formatting configuration (e.g., `.editorconfig`, `dotnet format`)

 ---